ivishalgandhi/jirax/README.md

 [jira]
 server = "https://your-instance.atlassian.net"
+# Authentication type: "basic" (default) or "bearer" for Personal Access Tokens
+auth_type = "basic"
+# Your token (PAT for basic auth or Bearer token for bearer auth)
 token = "your-personal-access-token"
+# Email (required for basic auth)
 email = "your.email@example.com"
+# Login (only required for some Jira instances with bearer auth)
+# login = "your-jira-username"

 [extraction]
 # Default project to extract from if no project is specified